How to Sign up:

 Local sponsoring membership is available to any individual, local organization, or agency that desires to make an initial or additional annual contribution to the chapter.
 Local sponsoring members have the full rights and privileges of active members.
 In addition, members are entitled to have a link on the chapter Web site and to be listed in the chapter newsletter.

 The Women's National Book Association is a national organization of women and men who work with and value books.
 WNBA exists to promote reading and to support the role of women in the community of the book.
-The Association came into being in 1917 and has eight chapters: Boston, Dallas, Detroit, Los Angeles, Nashville, New York, San Francisco, Charlotte, Seattle and Washington, D.C.
+The Association came into being in 1917 and has ten chapters: Boston, Detroit, Los Angeles, Nashville, New York, San Francisco, Charlotte, Seattle, Washington, D.C., and New Orleans

-Membership ~ WNBA has four categories of membership:
+Membership ~ WNBA has three categories of membership:

 • Active Members are chapter members who live in close proximity to a chapter city and can attend meetings;

 • Network Members are individuals who do not live in a city with a WNBA chapter;

 Active membership is at the chapter level.
 Annual contributions are paid to and established by the chapter.
 Active members are eligible to attend all chapter programs, serve on committees, be elected to local and national offices, and receive The Bookwoman.
 The chapter determines other chapter benefits.